o3de/o3de-multiplayersample-assets/Guides/CharacterGuide.md

 # MPS Character Guide

-This is a contributors guide for those doing character work, such as rigging, and animation
+This is a contributors guide for those doing character work, such as rigging, and animation.

 You can follow on of these guide to O3DE get up and running: